Encryptioner/Coursera-HSE-Introduction-to-Deep-Learning/README.md

 ## Submission

 All the submitted code is in `intro-to-dl` folder.
-Download necessary resources from running `download_resources.ipynb`
+Download necessary resources by running `download_resources.ipynb`

 ## Others